SteefanContractor/steefancontractor.github.io/content/slides/year10-data-sci-workshop/intro/index.md

             <i class="fas fa-solid fa-home"></i>
 </a>

+---

+# Emergency Evacuation

+- BEEP BEEP: prepare to evacuate.
+Do not leave until WHOOP WHOOP alarm
+- WHOOP WHOOP: evacuate immediately.
+Follow staff and building warden instructions
+- Assemble infront of John Clancy auditorium

 </section>

 ---

 # First Aid - Physical

-- Location of first aid kit
+- Location of first aid kit and first aid room (Rm G003, E26)
 - Location of Automatic External Defibrillator
 - Any incident requiring the use of first aid, however minor, must be reported online to UNSW